 It’s really important that you view the site content not just from an SEO point of view but from a visitor’s perspective.

 So, do the pages and posts read well, or are they just keyword-stuffed nonsense?

+It may not be easy to identify a low quality content if you’re not keen.
 If you’re not sure what really good affiliate content looks like, here’s my definitive guide to writing for conversions and SEO.